 In addition to the price scams, these bikers are typically members of gangsters who usually sell drugs.

-The Squeaky Donut
+The Donut Seller

 Vietnam is a heaven for street foods.
-They are definitely yummy.
 Trying these foods and snacks is a must as perhaps you cannot find them in your own country.
 When you are walking around, it is not uncommon that you are suddenly stopped by street vendors bringing a plastic bag containing small brown donuts.

 They will offer the donuts for free and persuade them to buy the snacks.
-The donuts are crunchy and obviously delicious, many tourists decide to buy them.
-The problem is these snacks use unregulated oil and they are cooked in an unsanitary way.
+The donuts are crunchy and taste ok, many tourists will buy them.
+The problem is these snacks use questionable oil and they are cooked in an unsanitary way.

 The Fruit Seller

-These fruits can to be tempting but you need to be careful when buying fruits from them.
+These fruits can be tempting but you need to be careful when buying fruits from them.
 Most of the time, travelers are often overcharged.
 So, you should ask clearly how much are they before buying ones.

-Scams on porter or luggage handler does not only happen in Vietnam but these scams are common in almost every part of the world.
-These luggage handlers are everywhere.
-You can always meet one, at least.
-Without asking, they will lift your luggage and carry it for you.
-The problem is the fee for the service is often not reasonable.
+Scams with porters or luggage handlers do not only happen in Vietnam but these scams are common in almost every part of the world.
+You can always encounter one, at least.

+Refusing the porter is no use because they will not go away.
+To make them leave, you can give them some money.
 It is better than letting them carrying your luggage and charging you much more money.

 The price that you have to pay can be different from the price that has been listed.
-The masseur will add the charge for additional products (that you don’t intend to buy) and even water.
+The masseur will add the charge for additional products (that you did intend to buy) and even water.

-If you really want body massage, it is recommended to ask your hotel for reputable places.
+If you really want a body massage, it is recommended to ask your hotel for reputable places.
 Researching online is also a helpful way to avoid scams.